Shoheicode/CS30-ICEMAN/README.md

 the Iceman (controlled by the player) must dig and find all of the oil hidden within the oil field in order to move on to the next level.

+Upon starting each level, the player’s Iceman avatar (a miner) is placed at the top-middle of the oil field just above the tunnel.
+Every time the player starts (or re-starts) a level, the Iceman is restored to 100% health, given fresh water for their squirt gun (enough for 5 squirts), and given a single sonar charge that they can use to search for nearby items within  the ice.
+Each oil field has a number of Boulders, Gold Nuggets, and Barrels of oil randomly  distributed throughout the field.
+Only the Boulders will be visible initially – the other items must be discovered by the Iceman before they become visible.
+The player must use the arrow  keys to move the Iceman left, right, up and down through the oil field; the Iceman digs through any ice in the direction of motion.
+The Iceman may move/dig anywhere in the oil field except for locations occupied by Boulders

 ## Obstacles

 ## Pseudocode